AbuMuftee/Digital-Electronics-python-code/README.md

 (A Comprehensive Guide)
 First edition
 By
-Abdullahi Salihu Audu,PhD
+Abdullahi Salihu Audu,PhD,
-Yunana Kefas
+Yunana Kefas,
-Ibrahim Yusuf Alhassan
+Ibrahim Yusuf Alhassan,
-Ahmed Umar Mustafa
+Ahmed Umar Mustafa, and
 Binyamin Adeniye Ajayi, PhD

 Each of the python program correspond by title to the exact topic as in the book.